Video: Walmart shopper pulls gun on man in dispute over mask

 ROYAL PALM BEACH, Fla.
 (AP) — An unmasked man pulled a gun on a masked shopper and threatened to kill him during an apparent confrontation over masks at a Florida Walmart store, sheriff’s officials said.

 The Royal Palm Beach store’s security video shows the unmasked man pushing an older man in a wheelchair through the store on Saturday afternoon, the Palm Beach County Sheriff’s Office said in a Facebook post.
+Sheriff’s officials said they have identified the man, who is cooperating with detectives.
+They have not released his name.

 The man in the wheelchair pulled a red neckerchief over his mouth in the store.

 The video shows a shopper wearing a mask approach the pair and exchange words.
 That’s when the unmasked man gives the shopper the middle finger before pulling a handgun from his waistband, the sheriff’s office said.
 The unmasked man made a death threat before leaving the store.